Dhire Bohe Meghna

 Dhire Bohe Meghna (ধীরে বহে মেঘনা; Literary Meaning Quiet Flows the Meghna) is a 1973 Bengali war film based on the events of the Bangladesh Liberation War.
-The film is written and directed by Alamgir Kabir and it was his first feature film.
+The film was written and directed by Alamgir Kabir.
+It was his first feature film.

 Background

 Initially Zahir Raihan was the original planner of the movie Dhire Bohe Meghna.

 Plot

+A Delhi girl comes to her aunt's house, where she hears the reality of Bangladesh's independent story.